BillStephens2022/Scratch-NestJS/README.md

   ## Usage

-  run `npx ts-node-dev src/main.ts` in the command line of the project folder.  got to localhost: 3000 in your browser.
+  run `npx ts-node-dev src/main.ts` in the command line of the project folder.
+Go to [localhost: 3000](http://localhost:3000) in your browser.
+Also try going to [localhost: 3000/fun](http://localhost:3000/fun)

   ## License
 This application is covered under the MIT License.